increase24/awesome-sEMG-hand-gesture-recognition/README.md

 ![Python 3.7](https://img.shields.io/badge/python-3.7-green.svg?style=plastic)
 ![PyTorch](https://img.shields.io/badge/PyTorch%20-%23EE4C2C.svg?style=plastic)

-This repository provide some unofficial pytorch implementations of awesome works for surface electromyography (sEMG) based hand gesture recognition.
+This repository provides some unofficial pytorch implementations of awesome works for surface electromyography (sEMG) based hand gesture recognition.

 Please star this repo if you find our work is helpful for you.